Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: Methodology

-\textbf{Model training.} The central task of SR is next item prediction \cite{SASRec}.
+The central task of SR is next item prediction \cite{SASRec}.
 Recently, inspired by the great success of the masked token prediction (i.e., cloze) task in PLM \cite{Bert}, some SR models also adopt similar masked item prediction tasks \cite{BERT4Rec,UPRec,zhou2020s3} and achieve good results.
 Following these works, we propose a novel \textbf{masked item text prediction (MITP)} task for training, which could be viewed as a mixed task of masked item prediction in \cite{BERT4Rec} and masked token prediction in \cite{T5}.
-Specifically, we randomly mask a proportion of items in user historical behavior sequence (i.e., replace their corresponding <item\_text\_i> in the text sequence with sentinel token <extra\_id\_i>), The model is then required to predict the masked items' texts in the original text sequence based on their context in both directions.
-To better align the MITP task with next item prediction, we randomly choose a ratio of ($10\%$) samples that only mask the last item in text sequences during training as \cite{BERT4Rec}.
+Specifically, we randomly mask a proportion of items in the user historical behavior sequence (i.e., replace their corresponding <item\_text\_i> in the text sequence with sentinel token <extra\_id\_i>, where i is used to distinguish different sentinel tokens with a range from 0 to 99), The model is then required to predict the masked items' texts in the original text sequence based on their context in both directions.

+Although the MITP task can well learn the textual sequence modeling on behavior sequence, there exists an objective gap between MITP and the central next item prediction task, where sequential recommendation focuses more on recommending the next-1 items while MITP focuses on recommending items that are masked in the current context.
+To better align our model with the sequential recommendation, we randomly choose some samples that only mask the last item in users' text sequences during training.
+During both the pre-training stage and fine-tuning stage, we apply the same training task that mixes the masked (random) item text prediction and the masked (last) item text prediction by a ratio of nine to one, which obtains the best performances in the experiments.

-Afterward, we feed the masked text sequence $T = [t_1,...t_n]$ as input into T5's text encoder and obtain its contextualized representation.
+Afterward, we feed the masked text sequence $T = [t_1,...t_n]$ as input into T5's text encoder and obtain its contextual representation.
 The decoder then attends to both encoder output and its previously generated tokens $y_{<j} = [y_1,...y_{j-1}]$ to predict the probability distribution of the next token, i.e., $P_{\theta}(y_j|T,y_{1:j-1})$.
 In training, \modelname{} optimizes its parameters $\theta$ by minimizing the mean cross-entropy loss of label tokens y in an autoregressive manner, which is formalized as follows:

 where y is the concatenation of the masked items' texts to be predicted, and $y_j$ is the $j_{th}$ token in y.